Hannes-Soosaar/art/README.md

 ## Starting The App

-The main file is located in the cmd/art directory where you can use the "go run ." command to start the app
+The main file is located in the cmd/art directory where you can use the "go run ." command to start the app.

  $ projectDirectory/cmd/art/ go run . -arg1 -arg2 -arg3